 Operating Hours: 1-9PM, Tue-Thurs / 1-11PM, Fri-Sat / 1-8PM, Sun (closed Mondays)

 What to Order: Traditional Mexican dishes

 To help you navigate to these San Miguel de Allende restaurants, I’ve pinned them all on the map below.
 It includes a few other restaurants we had on our list but didn’t go to.
-Click on the link for an interactive version of the map.
+Click on the link for a live version of the map.

 FINAL THOUGHTS ON THE BEST RESTAURANTS IN SAN MIGUEL DE ALLENDE

 San Miguel de Allende offers much in the way of fine dining restaurants and luxury accommodations.
 You can explore every rooftop restaurant and boutique hotel in the city but that doesn’t mean you’ll be experiencing the real San Miguel.